 - Last year’s business tax return

-The time from application to funding is normally 48 hours or less, but might be slowed down if the underwriter needs to request additional documentation or has trouble verifying your information.
+The time from application to funding is normally 48 hours or less, but it might be slowed down if the underwriter needs to request additional documentation or has trouble verifying your information.
 If you’re pre-qualified, you’ll be offered a number of options for your loan amount and term length.
 You’ll then lock-in those options, submit the remaining documentation, and e-sign your contract.

 Sales & Advertising Transparency